 - Animal-assisted therapy (AAT)

-Animal-assisted therapy, is a structured and goal-oriented approach that includes animals in therapeutic settings.
+AAT is not “just animal therapy,” it is a structured and goal-oriented approach that includes animals in therapeutic settings.
 It is conducted by healthcare or human service professionals—such as occupational therapists, psychologists, or social workers—who work with clients to achieve specific, measurable therapeutic goals.
 AAT allows a trained therapy animal to accompany an owner or handler to an appointment.
 The animal participates during the session, provides a needed distraction, and helps reduce stress for the client.

 - Animal-assisted education (AAE)

-Animal-assisted education integrates animals into educational settings, supporting and enhancing students’ learning experiences.
+AAE integrates animals into educational settings, supporting and enhancing students’ learning experiences.
 AAE can take many forms, from reading programs where children read to therapy dogs to hands-on animal care lessons that teach responsibility and empathy.
 The primary aim of AAE is to improve academic performance, social skills, and emotional well-being.

 - Animal-assisted activities (AAA)